Big Brother (Albanian TV series) season 8

 Big Brother Albania 8 was the eighth season of the Albanian television series of the worldwide franchise of Big Brother.
 The premiere for this season was 7 March 2015.
 The main topic of this season is the host Arbana Osmani will not return for another season due to pregnancy.
 The main host will be Ledion Liço, while Albana Osmani hosted the Sunday morning show, featuring dialogues with eliminated contestants and fans of the show.
-The show ran for 99 days and the winner was Vesel Kurtishaj.
-He received a €100,000 prize.
+The show ran for 99 days, and the winner was Vesel Kurtishaj.
+He received a 15,000,000 lekë (€100,000) prize.

 Housemates

 Nominations table

 This season followed the same twist as Big Brother 11 (Australia), in which housemates were paired and together they had to nominate and be evicted.